The adventure begins.

 My house sold in April.
 I camped in it for two more months, as the furniture began disappearing.
 Toward the end, I was sleeping on a mattress on the floor like a college student.
 Life comes full circle.

 In June, I helped my son move his belongings out of his room.
-He lived in the house since age 10.
-We have memories of celebrating birthdays and holidays in the house.
-Of building a treehouse, of shooting hoops in the driveway.
+He lived in the house since the age of ten.
+We have memories of celebrating birthdays and holidays in the house, of building a treehouse, and of shooting hoops in the driveway.
 My daughter moved out a couple of years ago.

 Moving day was more hectic than I planned, but I was somewhat relieved there was little time for melancholy.
 In truth, I feel a little more uneasy than I anticipated at no longer having a permanent residence.